Las Vegas Bowl

-The Las Vegas Bowl is an NCAA Division I FBS annual post-season college football bowl game held in the Las Vegas area.
+The Las Vegas Bowl is an NCAA Division I FBS annual post-season college football bowl game held in the Las Vegas Valley.
 First played in 1992, the bowl was originally held at the 40,000-seat Sam Boyd Stadium in Whitney, Nevada, before moving to the 65,000-seat Allegiant Stadium in Paradise, Nevada, in 2021.
 The bowl is owned and operated by ESPN Events.